Dynamic and Runtime Application Configuration

 url = "redis://localhost"

-Similarly, to implement Azure CosmosDB as a backend for Spin’s key/value store, change the type to azure_cosmos
+To use an Azure CosmosDB database as a backend for Spin’s key/value store, change the type to azure_cosmos

 and specify your database account details: